marussia239/marussia239/README.md

 ## **Interests** 🎨
 - guitar
-- hiking
+- traveling
 - learning!
-- cinema (let's talk about movies!)
+- arthouse movies

 ## **How to reach me** 📫